-Sure, you can blame Mom for grounding you on the night of the big high school dance, or for not handing over the car keys when your friends were all going to the beach, but can you really blame her for the extra inches that have settled around your stomach, or the heart disease you've developed in middle age?
+Sure, you can blame Mom for grounding you on the night of the big high school dance, or for not handing over the car keys when your friends were all going to the beach, but can you really blame them for the extra inches that have settled around your stomach, or the heart disease you've developed in middle age?

 It may seem that way when you read health news headlines.
 New studies often link this disease or that disorder to your mother's genes.
 But there's more to it than that.